 Each method is described below.
-Once we’ve determined if you’re a potential donor, a doctor or nurse will discuss these methods with you in more detail.
+Once we’ve found out if you’re a potential donor, a doctor, nurse practitioner (NP), or nurse will discuss these methods with you in more detail.

 Stem cell mobilization and growth factor injections

-Before we can collect stem cells from your blood, you will need to take a medication known as a growth factor.
+Before we can collect stem cells from your blood, you will need to take a medication called a growth factor.
 The growth factor medication will cause your body to make more stem cells than usual.
 It also causes the stem cells to move into your bloodstream, where they can be collected more easily.
 This process is called mobilization.

 Growth factor medications include filgrastim (Neupogen®) and plerixafor (Mozobil®).
 Both of these medications are given by injection into your upper arms or thighs.
 You will take either filgrastim alone or both filgrastim and plerixafor.

-Central venous catheter placement
+Tunneled catheter placement